-This Texas Roadhouse Cinnamon Butter recipe is perfect for rolls, pancakes, and more.
+This Texas Roadhouse Cinnamon Butter is perfect for rolls, pancakes, and more.
 Make this recipe to enjoy the creamy spread at home!
 Adding this to the top of warm rolls is one of the best things ever!

 If you want more Texas Roadhouse recipes, try my Texas Roadhouse Rolls recipe next.
 It is one of the most sought out copycat recipes.

-You can use this simple cinnamon butter recipe for many different things.
+You can use this simple Texas Roadhouse cinnamon butter recipe for many different things.

-I think the combination I use gives a perfect consistency.
+I think the combination I use creates the perfect consistency.
 But, you can experiment until you have the taste you like best.

 According to sources that know, Texas Roadhouse uses half margarine and half butter in their cinnamon butter recipe.